A Short Overview

 By 1984, with the number of Supported Employees (formerly Trainees) having reached 16, the Centre’s operations had outgrown Menge Road.
 An opportunity arose to then move to a larger building on nearby Basedow Road, where all activities could be conducted under the one roof, providing more adequate training and supervision along with improved working conditions.

-In 1997, Barossa Enterprises opened a second woodworking workshop in Clare, providing meaningful employment for People with Disability and support for local families in the district.
+In 1997, Barossa Enterprises opened a second production facility in the Clare Valley and in 2019 commenced operation in McLaren Vale.
+The development of these additional sites, provides meaningful employment for People with Disability and support for local families in the district.

 As Barossa Enterprises continued to grow and support more and more people in the community, it also outgrew Basedow Road.
 In 2009, a purpose-built office and workshop complex was built at Samuel Road in Nuriootpa, which today supports over 100 staff, support workers and supported employees.